 When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service shall sign the "shaken" PASSporT with the credentials of an STI certificate as defined in [ATIS-1000074].

-The JWTClaimConstraints extension defined in [RFC 8226] may be used to constrain the rcd information that can be signed by an RCD authentication service hosted by a non-shaken entity.
-For example, an STI Subordinate CA (STI-SCA) (as defined in [ATIS-1000092]) may include a JWTClaimConstraints extension in the delegate certificate issued to a Voice over Internet Protocol (VoIP) entity in order to constrain the RCD authentication service to include an "rcdi" claim in the "rcd" PASSporT for a specific value or set of values (see clause 5.1.5).
+The JWTClaimConstraints extension defined in [RFC 8226] may be used to constrain the rcd information that can be signed by an RCD authentication service hosted by a non-SHAKEN VoIP Entity.
+For example, an STI Subordinate CA (STI-SCA) (as defined in [ATIS-1000092]) may include a JWTClaimConstraints extension in the delegate certificate issued to the VoIP Entity specifying that an “rcdi” claim must be included, with one of a set of “permitted values,” corresponding to pre-vetted sets of “rcd” claims and associated resources the VoIP Entity may assert (see [RFC 8226] clause 8 and [draft-ietf-stir-passport-rcd] clause 5.1.5 and 5.1.6).

 The Identity header field of the originating INVITE request shall be populated with the full form of the resulting "rcd" or "shaken" PASSporT.